 How can I prevent skin cancer?

 The best prevention, according to the Australian Cancer Council, is protecting your skin and avoiding intense UV radiation as much as possible.
 Just remember to “Slip, Slop, Slap”!
 Slip on some protective clothing, slop on at least 35 ml of sunscreen and slap on a hat.
 But there’s also “Seek and Slide” – seek some shade and slide on sunglasses to protect your eyes as well.
+The earlier you can protect yourself from skin cancer, the better.

 Our experts at SunDoctor further recommend avoiding the sun altogether between 11am and 3pm – in Australia, the level of UV radiation will almost always be harmful in those hours.
 Make sure that the hat you choose has a wide brim or other features that reliably cover your neck and ears.
 For your protective clothing, it’s best to wear something with long sleeves and a collar – remember, UV radiation can be high on cold days, too.